The Health Effects of Flickering Light

 Summary

-People vary widely in how they are affected by flicker, the repetitive variation of light intensity.
-When flicker is slow enough to be obviously visible to anyone, most people find it to be mildly annoying, but some people's nervous systems initiate harmful physiological responses that may include pain, headache, eyestrain, disorientation, nausea, and, rarely, even seizures.
-When flicker is fast enough that most people aren't consciously aware that their eyes still see it, seizures are unlikely, but some people may still experience pain, headache, eyestrain, disorientation, nausea, inhibition of short-term memory, brain fog, fatigue or insomnia.
-People's nervous systems vary considerably in their response to flicker.
+People's nervous systems may vary considerably in their response to flicker.
 Most people's nervous systems will respond to repetitive stimuli, including flicker, by decreasing the neural signaling that the stimulus triggers, a phenomenon called "habituation" or "adaptation" that is thought to limit unnecessary overstimulation of the nervous system and limit unnecessary distraction.
 A common example of this is how we generally don't continually think about the sensation of wearing clothing because the nervous system quickly habituates to the sensation.
-Most people's nervous systems similarly become habituated to flicker so that the nervous system responds less to flicker with repeated exposure.
+In brief lab studies, most people's nervous systems similarly become habituated to flicker so that the nervous system responds less to flicker with repeated exposure.
 However, some people's nervous systems not only don't become habituated to flicker, they actually become even more sensitive to flicker with more flicker exposure.
-These are the people whose health is most at risk from the flicker of ambient light or screens.
+These are the people whose health may be most at risk from the flicker of ambient light or screens.
 Flicker might even cause health effects via molecular pathways not explicitly requiring nervous signalling, such as perhaps inflammation.
 We don't fully understand the mechanism for how flicker impairs health yet, but we should still be able to figure out which kinds of light are safe and unsafe through the experiences of sensitive people.
-Please help to spread the word that the US FDA is collecting reports of health problems from LED lights or screens - they only received their first report in the summer of 2022: How to report health problems with LED lights or LED screens to the FDA.
-They accept reports from people both inside and outside the United States.

 Humans have evolved in a world, that until quite recently, did not include regularly repetitive flicker.
-Incandescent lights first introduced a fairy mild form of flicker that people weren't consciously aware of seeing and that didn't seem to bother people, but the development of fluorescent lights first introduced a harsher form of flicker that was linked to headaches, eye strain, and other adverse health effects.
+Incandescent lights first introduced a fairly mild form of flicker that people weren't consciously aware of seeing and that didn't seem to bother people, but the development of fluorescent lights first introduced a harsher form of flicker that was linked to headaches, eye strain, and other adverse health effects.
 Special electronic ballasts for fluorescent lights were then introduced to reduce the flicker in the late 1980s and the health impacts were also reduced.
 Even though light flicker has long been known to cause adverse health effects, in the last decade flicker has become increasingly ubiquitous in the human environment from ambient LED lights and LED screens.
 There has also recently been increased use of flicker in computer software techniques for improving apparent screen image quality, such as the use of rapid color flicker to render larger color palettes, smooth color gradients, and create sharper-looking images.

 The near-ubiquity of flicker in ambient LED lights available now in 2024 in the U.S. is particularly unfortunate because LED lights do not have to flicker - it's a choice made by lighting manufacturers.
 In fact, the advent of LED lights was greeted with hope by those who had previously studied the adverse health effects of fluorescent light flicker because of the fact that, unlike fluorescent lights, LED lights could be manufactured to not have any flicker at all if using constant DC power.
 Manufacturing light bulbs with extremely low flicker just required the inclusion of an extra circuit in the LED bulb that would nearly eliminate the flicker by making the current supplied to the LED light near,y constant.
 Some manufacturers, including Philips, initially chose to produce nearly flicker-free LED bulbs during the first significant wave of consumer LED bulb mass-production around 2013.
-Very large LED fixtures like some new street lights still incorporate flicker-free circuitry today.
+Very large LED fixtures like some new street lights in some cities still incorporate flicker-free circuitry today.

 One serious problem with LED lights is that no one knew during their initial development and no one knows now what, if any, level of light flicker is safe for the sensitive segment of the population.
 No one even knows what percentage of the population may be sensitive to flicker.
+It might turn out to be most of us in the long run.
 A second serious problem is that even though LED flicker was hypothesized to be a potential health risk, no one provided any mechanism to assess the health impact of LED lights, LED screens, or the software-based introduction of flicker.
 LED bulbs and screens that produce flickering light have not undergone the scrutiny of clinical trials for medical devices, even though it was well-known at the time of their development that they can have medical effects.
 In the absence of any significant scientific data, and in the absence of significant regulation, major lighting manufacturers, including Philips, have shifted to currently only produce consumer bulbs that flicker.
 In most places, there is also no requirement that lighting manufacturers report flicker statistics for their bulbs, so consumers cannot obtain the information needed to make informed decisions.
 The lighting industry decided in 2016 that they wouldn't even use the word "flicker" anymore unless they were referring to obviously visible flicker, and instead use "temporal light modulation" to refer to the rapid flicker produced by typical LED lights (CIE TN-006).
 This can create significant confusion in communicating about this issue with the general public since the lighting industry can now claim that flickering LEDs do not flicker, according to their own limited definition.
 Lights with quite significant temporal light modulation are currently marketed as "flicker-free."

 Since there are no medical studies of the health impacts of flicker from LED lights or screens, and since the ubiquity of environmental LED flicker is a relatively recent phenomenon, medical professionals currently don't have any resources in the medical literature to inform their recognition, testing, or treatment of affected patients.
 There is no centralized mechanism for reporting cases of patients who may have adverse physiological reactions to light flicker.
 There is an added barrier to recognition of the problem in the medical community, as historically many physicians thought patients displaying signs of photophobia have psychological, rather than physiological, conditions.
 Although recent neurobiology research now supports physiological, rather than psychological, causes of photophobia, patients still may face historical biases that cause their physicians to automatically dismiss their experiences as "all in their heads," especially since they are presenting at the clinic with a novel condition not yet in the literature.